 It’s easy to see if your managers don’t trust you:

-- They are always looking at every single commit you’re doing to be sure you’re working.
+- They’re always looking at every single commit you’re doing to be sure you’re working.

 - You don’t have the authorization to do many things.
-Deploying on pre-production or production, for example.
+Deploying on pre-production or production, for example, is forbidden.

 - The management think that employees don’t work when they are out of the office.
 Home office is therefore impossible.